Selters, Rhineland-Palatinate: Evangelical Church

 The Evangelical parish in Selters has owned its own church since 1842.
 This building’s side wings also housed the Selters elementary school until 1958.
 The same rooms are now used by the town administration.
 In 1850, the Evangelical parish got its first pastor.
 In 1963, a kindergarten and a parish centre were dedicated.
 Since 2006, Mr. Wehrmann has been the one responsible for leading the parish.

 Politics

 The town council is made up of 22 council members, as well as the honorary and presiding mayor (Ortsbürgermeister), who were elected in a municipal election on 13 June 2004.

 Apportionment of seats on town council:

 Economy and infrastructure

 The town lies west of Bundesstraße 8, leading from Limburg an der Lahn to Siegburg.
 Selters also lies right near the Autobahnen A 3 (Cologne–Frankfurt) and A 48 (to Koblenz).

+Selters is located on the Engers-Au railway line, which nowadays only is served by fright trains.

+Selters in the past also was located on the Selters - Hachenburg narrow gauge line.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.